seed-run/homepage/_docs/adding-a-build-spec.md

 - `before_compile`

-   Seed starts the build process by doing a `npm install` (for Node.js projects) or `pip install -r requirements.txt` (for Python projects).
+   Seed starts the build process by doing a `npm install` (for Node.js projects), `pip install -r requirements.txt` (for Python projects), or `make` (for Go projects).
 The `before_compile` step let's you run commands before this.
 This can be useful for [configuring private npm modules]({% link _docs/private-npm-modules.md %}).
 This step is not run when a build is promoted to production.

 - `before_build`